 Atomic save protection

-No corrupted file if the machine crashes mid-write — important on 100+ MB shop drawing sets after hours of markup.
+No corrupted file if the machine crashes mid-write, important on heavy 50-200 MB+ shop drawing sets after hours of markup.

-Same product on both platforms — works whether your firm is Mac-based, Windows-based, or mixed.
+Same product on both platforms, on Apple Silicon Macs (M1/M2/M3/M4) and Windows 10/11, whether your firm is Mac-based, Windows-based, or mixed.

 Try the 14-day free trial